MicrosoftDocs/azure-docs/articles/security/benchmarks/bastion-security-baseline.md

 >[!NOTE]
 >Because the Responsibility field is set to "Not applicable", this section will be omitted from the published baseline.

-**Guidance**: Azure Bastion is a Paas service does not allow customers to install applications on them.
+**Guidance**: Not applicable; Azure Bastion is a PaaS offering and does not allow customers to install applications onto the service's resources.

 **Azure Security Center monitoring**: Not applicable